 - Coaches will wash and/or sanitize their hands before and after every lesson or class.

 - Please do not bring food to the club, to reduce hygiene risks and the time required to clean up between classes.

 - Fencers who have their own gear should bring it, use it, take it home every day, and wash/disinfect it after each use.

 - Fencers who have their own gear are not allowed to borrow any club gear.
 The club gear will be locked down during competitive classes and open fencing.

 - We strongly recommend that students purchase their own gear, or at least their own glove and mask, after their first month of classes.
 We will do our best to maintain our retail inventory at appropriate levels.

 - Retail uniforms which are worn to check for size and not purchased will be kept out of active inventory for at least 24 hours.

-- Club gear will be washed/sanitized weekly, then put back out into bins.
+- Club gear will be washed/sanitized weekly, then put back out into bags or bins.